RicoJia/ricojia.github.io/_posts/2022/2022-03-27-deep-learning-transformer-2-attention-mechanism.markdown

 \end{gather*}
 $$

-The attention we get is a weighted sum of all rows in $V$:
+After Applying an look-ahead mask, the attention we get is a weighted sum of all rows in $V$:

 $$
 \begin{gather*}